Heterodox Risk Ideas

 A collection of heterodox views maintain that, in many contexts, the risk premium is actually zero or, possibly, even negative.

-What about empirical research?
+Fine, so we have explanations for why volatile securities should do worse than volatile ones, but is this, in fact, true?
+What is the empirical research?
 I haven't fully examined the orthodox side yet (TODO), but the heterodox side does have some decent empirical support (pg 62 and 98 - 134 of Falkenstein).
 Probably the most controversial Falkenstein makes is that the equity risk premium is actually 0, rather than significantly positive (the orthodox position Equity premium puzzle).
 Allow me to provide my interpretation of this last argument.

 Stocks have outperformed bonds in the US for over a century: